glassbase/cec-mqtt-bridge/README.md

 | `prefix`/cec/rx         | `command`                               | Notify that `command` was received.              |
 | `prefix`/ir/`remote`/rx | `key`                                   | Notify that `key` of `remote` was received.
 You have to configure `key` AND `remote` as config in the lircrc file.  |
 | `prefix`/ir/rx          | `key`                                   | Notify that `key` was received.
 You have to configure `key` in the lircrc file.
 This format is used if the remote is not given in the config file.  |

+NOTE ON VOLUME CONTROL & MUTE - Some TVs do not support volume control over CEC.
+Test this command `echo "volup" | cec-client -s -d 1` to determine if volume controls work over CEC on your TV, if nothing happens on your TV, your TV does not support CEC volume controls.

 `id` is the address (0-15) of the device on the CEC-bus.